Recap from Part I – Macroeconomics Fundamentals

 - Hyman Minsky: “Stabilizing an Unstable Economy” (1986), Endogeneity of money

 - Abba Lerner: “Money as a Creature of the State” (1947), Functional Finance

 - Geoffrey Ingham: “The Nature of Money” (2004), Credit Money and capitalism development

 - Charles Goodhart: “Two concepts of money: implications for the analysis of optimal currency areas” (1998), One nation one currency.

 Money and money things

-People often make some confusion in considering the money created from the central government and the money created by private financial institutions (bank money) as the same thing.
+People often make some confusion when considering money created from the central government and money created by private financial institutions (bank money) as the same thing.

 Money → IOUs issued by the Central Government